odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 .. exercise::

-    Real Estate agents can not add property types or tags, and can see their options from the Property form view when creating it.
+    Real Estate agents can not add property types or tags, but can see their options from the Property form view when creating it.

-    The Settings menu just adds noise to their interface, it should only be visible to managers.
+    The Settings menu just adds noise to their interface, make it only visible to managers.

 Despite not having access to the Property Types and Property Tags menus anymore,